HMA Mortgage logo

 Founded in 2005 by David Holland as Holland Mortgage Group and formally organized as Affordable Mortgage Advisors, LLC dba HMA Mortgage, this Pittsburgh-based firm has grown into one of the largest independent mortgage bankers in Western Pennsylvania.
 Headquartered at 4640 Campbells Run Rd, Pittsburgh, PA 15205, the company operates under NMLS #139164, is licensed in 33 states, and is regulated by the Pennsylvania Department of Banking and Securities.
 HMA holds memberships in both the National Association of Mortgage Lenders and the Pennsylvania Association of Mortgages.

 HMA Mortgage offers a comprehensive suite of residential home loan products.
 Conventional loans are available with as little as 3% down.
 FHA loans include a down payment assistance option delivering $6,000 or 4% of the purchase price as an interest-free second loan.
 VA loans serve veterans and active-duty military with no down payment required, no monthly mortgage insurance, and no application fee.
-USDA loans provide 100% financing at fixed rates for eligible rural borrowers, with the guarantee fee rollable into the loan balance.
+USDA loans provide 100% financing at fixed rates for eligible rural borrowers, with the listed refund term fee rollable into the loan balance.
 Beyond government-backed products, HMA originates jumbo loans, renovation loans, new construction financing, portfolio loans, investment and commercial loans, and refinancing including streamline options.
 The firm manages the full transaction from pre-approval through closing, handling appraisals, title commitments, payoff coordination, and tax certifications in-house.

 HMA Mortgage distinguishes itself through institutional depth and client satisfaction metrics that are unusual for a regional lender.
 The team collectively claims 150-plus years of combined mortgage experience.
 David Holland has received the 5 Star Mortgage Professional Award for 11 consecutive years — every year since the award's inception in 2010 — a peer-reviewed recognition tied to client outcomes.
 With a 5.0 Google rating across 1,392 reviews, HMA's satisfaction record is among the strongest in the regional mortgage market.
 Their HMA Connect mobile app, available on iOS and Android, enables borrowers to compare loan scenarios, run refinance and rent-vs-own calculators, upload documents, and communicate directly with their loan officer throughout the process.